 Start with your color palette

-A palette of gray or beige creates a relaxed space that can be customized over time.
+Starting with the simple basics, a palette of gray or beige creates a relaxed space that can be customized over time.
 A neutral wall color is a great rule of thumb when it comes to decorating any space, but is especially important when designing a gender-neutral nursery.
+We offer color consultations to guide your selection.
 This allows you to start incorporating themes and other colors once the baby is born.

 Less is more

+The use of color is what helps to differentiate a child’s room from any other room in your home.
 If you want to incorporate a theme, a few key pieces are all a room needs to appear cohesive.
 Geometrics, animals, and under-the-sea themes are very popular in gender neutral design.
+Painting an accent wall or adding a fun and playful wallpaper are great ways to add visual interest to the space.
 Resist the urge to stencil a Pinterest-worthy, intricate jungle scene on the wall.
 Rather, incorporate the theme with small touches through accessories.
 Bedding, throw pillows, blankets, and a few decorative elements are great ways to introduce a theme.
 This also allows you to swap themes as your child grows and their interests change.

 Choose function over fashion

 Adaptability is a desirable feature for any child’s space.
 For many new parents it can seem like it only took a few months for their newborn to grow into a toddler.
 When the new baby arrives, the once very important design of the nursery becomes an afterthought.
 A design that is able to grow with your child eliminates headaches that your future, child-chasing self will thank you for.